 The Second Criteria Of A Front-End Offer, Is An Evergreen Topic.
 The Evergreen Topic Is A Topic Which Will Attract More People To Buy Your Products; Time And Time Again.
 People will still need the product; regardless of what kind of business they are in.

-In The Internet Marketing Niche, An Evergreen Topic Woud Be: Lead Generation Methods.
+For Instance: In The Internet Marketing Niche, An Evergreen Topic Woud Be: Lead Generation Methods.

 A Product Vendor Will Need It, And So Will An Affiliate; as long as it involves E-Mail Marketing, They Will Need Your Product To Grow Their List.